aakash-dec7/ImageToCaption/README.md

 # Image to Caption

-This project implements a **multimodal model** that integrates both image and text processing components to generate meaningful captions from images.
+This project implements a **Multimodal Model** that integrates both image and text processing components to generate meaningful captions from images.

 ## Features

 - **PyTorch** implementation
 - **Data Version Control (DVC)** for managing training and evaluation pipelines
-- **AutoTokenizer**: Utilizes `AutoTokenizer` (`bert-base-uncased`) for efficient text processing
+- **AutoTokenizer**: Utilizes Pretrained BERT tokenizer(`bert-base-uncased`) for efficient text processing
 - **MLflow and DagsHub** for experiment tracking and model management
 - **Amazon Elastic Container Registry (ECR)** for storing Docker images
 - **Amazon Elastic Kubernetes Service (EKS)** for deploying the model as a containerized application